Now that you have read enough about how to protect and handle chickens lets read about how to manage your poultry farm in the monsoons.

 As cool weather sets in, chickens tend to change their feeding habits as they perform fewer activities and huddle together to generate heat within their bodies to keep themselves warm.
 It is essential to provide chicken with high energy poultry feed

 .
-To ensure its energy requirement are met for chicken tend to eat more feed during the monsoon and winter seasons to perform its basic metabolic
+To ensure its energy requirement are met for chicken tend to eat more feed during the monsoon and winter seasons to perform its basic metabolic activities.

 Prevalence of Diseases